fabcolonna/polito-cas-landtiger-lib/README.md

-# Keil + Custom Peripherals Interface for LPC1768
+# Keil + Custom Peripherals Interface for the LandTiger board

 ## What's this?

-This is a sample project for the ARM-based LPC1768 board that works on the ARM IDE Keil uVision 5.
+This is a sample project for the LandTiger, an ARM-based LPC1768 board, built for the ARM IDE Keil uVision 5.
 It includes a custom C interface for peripherals written for scratch by myself, mainly because I wanted to learn how things work under the hood, but also to experiment by introducin functionalities and introduce a more abstract interface.

 ## File Structure